-The current resubmission's proposed clinical management algorithm (Figure 1) differs from that presented in earlier MSAC applications for Oncotype DX in that it excludes node positive patients, and the process used to exclude patients with very high or low clinical risk is based on the approach applied in TAILORx.
-In addition, the algorithm includes a footnote to clarify how recurrence score (RS) results should be interpreted and used to guide chemotherapy decisions.
+The resubmission's proposed clinical management algorithm (Figure 1) differed from that presented in earlier MSAC applications for Oncotype DX in that it excluded node positive patients, and the process used to exclude patients with very high or low clinical risk was based on the approach applied in TAILORx.
+In addition, the algorithm included a footnote to clarify how recurrence score (RS) results should be interpreted and used to guide chemotherapy decisions.